laravel/docs/deployment.md

 ```

 To take advantage of more powerful features supported by FrankenPHP, such as its [Laravel Octane](/docs/{{version}}/octane) integration, HTTP/3, modern compression, or the ability to package Laravel applications as standalone binaries, please consult FrankenPHP's [Laravel documentation](https://frankenphp.dev/docs/laravel/).

+<a name="directory-permissions"></a>
+### Directory Permissions

+Laravel will need to write to the `bootstrap/cache` and `storage` directories, so you should ensure the web server process owner has permission to write to these directories.

 <a name="optimization"></a>
 ## Optimization